Welcome to my blog, Bacio da Boston. If you remember me previously as Con Piccoli Piedi—welcome back! If not, here's a bit about me:

 I throw myself into weird and random situations (sorry mom), and I like to talk to strangers on the street.
 I try to find beauty in the everyday, and I try not to take myself too seriously.

 If any of this sounds like your cup of tea—bottoms up my friends.

 Feel free to reach out to me with questions or stories (or wine suggestions) at conpiccolipiedi at gmail dot com.

 Grazie per la visita!

-My blog, "Con Piccoli Piedi" translates to "with little feet," in Italian.
+"Con Piccoli Piedi" translates to "with little feet," in Italian.
 Con Piccoli Piedi was a name that I chose in order to represent potential.
-Despite our shortcomings, we can achieve immense greatness.
-Although physically small, we as humans can travel great distances.
-With the gift of our two feet, we can explore, get away from our current locations to discover and learn.
+With the gift of our two feet, we can explore, discover, and learn about the world around us.

 Unless otherwise noted, the images on this site were taken by myself at various locations and occasions!